trangcode234/azure-docs/articles/app-service/configure-ssl-certificate.md

 1. On the **Key Vault Status** page, to create a new vault or choose an existing vault, select **Key Vault Repository**.

-1. If you create a new vault, set up the vault based on the following table, and make sure to use the same subscription and resource group as your App Service app.
+1. If you create a new vault, set up the vault based on the following table.
 When you're done, select **Create**.

    | Setting | Description |
    |-|-|